The Bottle (etchings): Analysis

 Many observers have commented on the significance of the setting of the plates.
 Most are set in the same room (and even the asylum in the final plate echoes the layout of this room), though it radically transforms over time, in a way that mirrors the degradation of its inhabitants.
 In the first plate, the room is richly furnished with objects indicative of the family's security and respectability, including a painting of a church, an open cupboard stocked with china, a well-fed cat, and a number of figurines over the mantle.

 The changes to the objects on the mantle over the sequence are one indicator of the family's misfortune.
 In the second plate, the figurine of a man has tipped over, and in the third, the figurines of the man and woman have been replaced by a tankard.
 By the sixth plate, all that remains over the fireplace is a bottle and a glass.

 Further symbolism is found in the room's door.
 In the first plate, it is secured shut with a prominently displayed lock.
 In the third plate, the door hangs open, exposing the room to the outside world, and in the fifth plate the door's lock plate is missing, replaced by a simple latch.

 A small crack appears in the wall in the third plate, which widens in later scenes, exposing the building's inner structure.

 Impact

 The Bottle was very popular, and has been described as possibly the greatest success of Cruikshank's career.
 The initial printing of 100,000 copies of The Bottle apparently sold out within a few days.
 It was cheaply produced using the technique of glyphography, and sold at the price of one shilling.
 Finer reproductions were also sold for 6s and 2s 6d.

 The Bottle was dramatised around eight times, including a dramatisation by Tom Taylor (credited "T. P. Taylor").
 It inspired a penny novel, poetry, sermons, magic lantern slides, and a variety of other merchandise.
 Cruikshank did not control the copyright for the drawings, which allowed imitations and derivative works to flourish.

+The Bottle is considered to have inspired Finland's first cartoon character Turmiolan Tommi, illustrated by Alexandra Frosterus-Såltin in 1858 for Finnish temperance society Raittiuden Ystävät.